 All sessions are conducted online via Zoom

 I believe that the most healing factor in therapy is our therapeutic relationship.
 So my approach is geared to meeting your individual needs.
 The therapy is integrative, so I am able to adapt my style of working to meet your specific needs.
-My experience as a drama therapist means that I can also offer creative ways of looking at difficulties , providing a valuable alternative to the 'talk' interventions.
+My experience as a drama therapist means that I can also offer creative ways of looking at difficulties , providing a valuable alternative to words

-Our work starts with an initial meeting, an opportunity to ask questions about how I work, and decide with confidence whether I am the right therapist for you.
+Our work starts with an initial meeting.
+An opportunity to ask questions about how I work, and decide with confidence whether I am the right therapist for you.

 Like many teenagers, some of my adolescence was quite turbulent, at times it felt as if I was completing an emotional assault course.
 But the experience has afforded me the insight, and a deep seated empathy with this defining stage of development.